WEEK OF OCTOBER 19, 2020

 Unfortunately, due to a lack of entries, the competitive portion of the event has been canceled.

 Join us on October 19th from 5:30 to 7:30PM for some food and fun!
 (Bring Your Own Food!)
 OPEN HOUSE

 Fall 2020 Open House will be held virtually on Tuesday, October 20, 6:00-8:00 p.m., If you know someone who is interested in graduate theological education, please invite them to visit https://brite.edu/event/Open_House/ for more information or to register to attend this free event.

 STALCUP SCHOOL OF THEOLOGY FOR THE LAITY

-Brite students are invited to interact with visiting scholars and our own faculty at the Stalcup School of Theology for the Laity seminars throughout the school year for only $5.00 (including lunch!).
+Brite students are invited to interact with visiting scholars and our own faculty at the Stalcup School of Theology for the Laity seminars throughout the school year.
+Registration is free to Brite students.
 To register, please contact Holly Neal in MOR 20 or send email to email@example.com.
 Our next event is:

 BRITE JOB BOARD